Bladder and Other Urothelial Cancers Screening (PDQ®): Screening - Health Professional Information [NCI]Skip to the navigation

 The use of contaminated Chinese herbs is also reported to be a risk factor.
 The prime carcinogen in these herbs appears to be aristolochic acid (AA) extracted from species of Aristolochia.
 Because of the diversity of Chinese herbal regimens used in addition to AA, other unidentified phytotoxins may also play a role.
 The chronic nephropathy associated with ingestion of herbs contaminated with A. fangchi has been linked to urothelial carcinoma of the renal pelvis and ureter.
 Herbs with A. fangchi are banned from Belgium, Canada, Australia, and Germany but are still available in the United States.

-Additional risk factors associated with more aggressive forms of bladder cancer include prolonged exposures to urinary foreign bodies and infections; neuropathic bladder and associated indwelling catheters;[25,26]Schistosoma haematobium bladder infections (Bilharzial bladder cancer); exposure to the cancer chemotherapy agent cyclophosphamide [28,29,30,31] and perhaps other alkylating agents, such as ifosfamide (although the use of mesna in conjunction with these agents may reduce the incidence); and pelvic radiation therapy for other malignancies.[33,34,35] Renal transplant recipients appear to have an increased incidence of bladder cancer.
+Additional risk factors associated with more aggressive forms of bladder cancer include neuropathic bladder and associated indwelling catheters;[26,27]Schistosoma haematobium bladder infections (Bilharzial bladder cancer); exposure to the cancer chemotherapy agent cyclophosphamide [29,30] and perhaps other alkylating agents, such as ifosfamide (although the use of mesna in conjunction with these agents may reduce the incidence); and pelvic radiation therapy for other malignancies, such as prostate cancer,[31,32] uterine cancer, and cervical cancer.

 Adenocarcinomas account for less than 2% of primary bladder cancers, including metastases from the rectum, stomach, endometrium, breast, prostate, and ovary.